schappim/mBot-Gitbook/section-5-the-line-follower-program-introduction.md

 ---

+### This chapter is a an introduction to a new section {#this-chapter-is-a-recap-of-what-you-have-learned-so-far}

+There are no hands-on activities in this chapter.

+---

-In this section we are going to see how to use the line sensor.
+In this section you will learn  how to use the line sensor.
 We'll start putting together everything we learned up to now in order to construct, step-by-step, a line-following program.

 In addition, we will introduce the use of a button and will learn how to create custom Scratch blocks, which is the equivalent of a programming function or subroutine.
 Using custom blocks is a good practice for when our programs become large.